Skip to main content

 Research Interests:

-African/Black perspectives (Personhood, race, and gender)
+African/Black perspectives to Personhood and Being-ness.

 Courses Regularly Taught: